HBDPG-2/hbdpg-2.github.io/README.md

-## Using
+## Usage

-To generate a password, you must use **two different passphrases** that are at least 8 characters long. **Use strong passphrases** to make brute-force attacks more difficult!
+To generate a password, you must use **two different passphrases** that are at least 8 characters long. **Use strong passphrases** to make brute-force attacks more difficult.
 You can also use "Advanced features" to enhance security.

+Generation is resource-intensive process that takes up to 15 seconds on average, but on some low-performance devices it can take a few minutes.

+After using the generated password, **click the `Clear` button** so that your password does not remain in the clipboard!